 Buying a complete 5.1 speaker set is even more expensive up front, but will give you full surround sound (with rear speakers, a center speaker for dialogue and a subwoofer for bass) and the results will be that much better.

 The Vizio SB3621n-E8 ticks all of the boxes: affordable, great sound, and enough volume to fill your living space.
-It comes with a separate subwoofer, and it offers Bluetooth streaming.
+It comes with a separate subwoofer and it offers Bluetooth streaming.
 It sounds great with both movies and music alike.
-Read full review
+Read our Vizio SB3621n-E8 review.

 Speakers and surround sound